Skip to content

 Examine past questions, concentrate upon Biology and Chemistry and make sure you practice frequently.

-You may also like JAMB Subject Combination for Architecture (2026 Guide)
+You may also like JAMB Subject Combination for Animal Science and Range Management (2026 Registration)

 Admission Checklist